Episode 2 Of ‘Black HIV In The South’ Podcast Addresses Early Years Of Epidemic - NewsBreak

 A ccording to 2020 data by the Centers for Disease Control and Prevention (CDC), the American South accounted for 51% of HIV diagnoses, the highest percentage in the U.S. by region, also leading the country in new HIV diagnoses.
 Black Americans accounted for the highest rate of HIV diagnoses in nearly every U.S. region except for the West.
 The racial disparity was particularly pronounced in the South.

-In episode two of Black HIV in the South: How Did We Get Here? host Anna DeShawn welcomes back award-winning photographer and HIV awareness and education advocate, Duane Cramer, to further explore the experience of the Black American community, particularly in the American South, in navigating the early years of the HIV/AIDS epidemic.
+In Episode 2 of Black HIV in the South: How Did We Get Here? host Anna DeShawn welcomes back award-winning photographer and HIV awareness and education advocate, Duane Cramer, to further explore the experience of the Black American community, particularly in the American South, in navigating the early years of the HIV/AIDS epidemic.

 Cramer describes the horrific and visible side effects of the initial medications developed to treat the disease like AZT, which exacerbated the stigma around HIV/AIDS.
 “Those drugs back in those days had a lot of really horrible side effects and also distorted people’s bodies and the way they looked, whether they had facial wasting, whether they had lipodystrophy… So when you would walk around and see certain people, you would go, oh they look like they have ‘it.’
 And so it was more noticeable because… the effects that they had on the body.”